3TKY/mc_forum/README.md

-microboard
+mc_forum
 ==========

-Simple forum software for communication within a small group
+Simple forum software for communication between members of a Minecraft server